 News & Highlights

-- LaCNS researchers published their findings of a new magnet with nearly massless charge carriers in the journal Nature Materials in July 2017 (online).
-Led by Professor Zhiqiang Mao, LaCNS researchers at Tulane University and LSU, in collaboration with scientists from Oak Ridge National Laboratory, National High Magnetic Field Laboratory at both Tallahassee and Los Alamos, and the Chinese Academy of Sciences, discovered a new magnet with nearly massless charge carriers.
-This observation of topological behavior in Sr1-yMn1-zSb2 (y, z < 0.1), where charge-carrying electrons behave as if they have no mass, suggests that it may be an example of the long sought after Weyl semimetal caused by time-reversal symmetry breaking.
+LaCNS researchers published their findings of a new magnet with nearly massless charge carriers in Nature Materials (online) in July 2017.
+Led by Professor Zhiqiang Mao, researchers at Tulane University and LSU, in collaboration with scientists from Oak Ridge National Laboratory, National High Magnetic Field Laboratory at Tallahassee and Los Alamos, and the Chinese Academy of Sciences, discovered a new magnet with nearly massless charge carriers.
+This observation of topological behavior, where charge-carrying electrons behave as if they have no mass, suggests that it may be an example of the long sought-after Weyl semimetal caused by time-reversal symmetry breaking.
 The recent discoveries of topological materials — a new class of relativistic quantum materials — hold great promise for use in energy saving electronics.
 Read article here

 Evgueni Nesterov (PI) with Christopher Arges, Bhuvnesh Bharti, John DiTusa, Amitava Roy, Gerald Schneider and Donghui Zhang (Co-PIs) received a grant of $204,951 in spring 2017 from the Louisiana Board of Regents for their proposal “Shared Facilities for Materials Research: Upgrade of the Small-Angle X-Ray Scattering Beamline at LSU CAMD.”
 This funding will enhance materials characterization facilities at LSU and provide an urgently needed synchrotron-based SAXS instrument.

 Donghui Zhang's research group at LSU received approval in summer 2017 for two beam time experiments at Oak Ridge National Laboratory: